author: Dr. Kevin Curran

 In general, the implication is that supplement brands whom list these compounds on their labels have actively taken steps to ensure a potent form of St. John’s wort is in each capsule.

 In 2015, investigations in New York and in Canada exposed the fraudulence of certain herbal supplement brands.
-Some of the popular big box stores (Walmart, GNC, Target, ext.) are allegedly selling St. John’s wort capsules that don’t contain any St. John’s wort plant material.
+Some of the popular big box stores (Walmart, GNC, Target, ext.) were allegedly selling St. John’s wort capsules that DO NOT contain any St. John’s wort plant material.
 Instead, the capsules contain wheat or rice powder.
-This story is still unfolding and involves some debate about DNA barcoding.
-We will provide updates when available.

 Which St. John’s wort brand is the most effective?

-I spend a lot of time chatting with plant growers and supplement industry folks, sometimes I hear about cool stuff that’s given away as free trial offers.
+I spend a lot of time talking with people that work in the supplement industry.
+I occasionally hear about new products that are given away as free promotional offers.
 Onnit, a supplement company that I respect, is currently giving away free bottles of an interesting supplement called New Mood.

 Berner LK, Kriston MM.
 “St. John’s wort for treating depression”.
 2009.
 The Cochrane Collection. http://www.cochrane.org/CD000448/DEPRESSN_st.-johns-wort-for-treating-depression.